YOCKOW/SwiftPredicate/README.md

 # Requirements

-- Swift 5 (Also OK is compatibility mode for Swift 4 or 4.2)
+- Swift 5, 6 (Also OK is language mode for Swift 4 or 4.2)
 - macOS or Linux

 ## Dependency